AASAP/UK Lord Acton Memorial Scholarship

 b.
 Undergraduate status at a university or college based in the United States

 c.
-Acceptance on a study abroad programme offered by an AASAP/UK FULL OR ASSOCIATE member with a minimum length of one semester/term.
-See http://www.aasapuk.org/members.php for a list of current members
+Acceptance on a study abroad programme offered by an AASAP/UK FULL or ASSOCIATE member with a minimum length of eight weeks.
+See the updated list of full and associate members here.

 d.
 Minimum cumulative 3.00 GPA